VirtusLab/bazel-steward/CONTRIBUTING.md

 1. Run setup-bsp.sh script
 2. Open this project in IntelliJ
 3. Select all `./bazel-*` directories and mark them as excluded.
-Otherwise they will pollute search scope and other features.
+Otherwise, they will pollute search scope and other features.